pywbem/pywbemtools/docs/introduction.rst

-It is beneficial to set up a `virtual Python environment`_ for your project, because that leaves your system Python installation unchanged, it does not require ``sudo`` rights, and last but not least it gives you better control about the installed packages and their versions.
+It is beneficial to set up a `virtual Python environment`_ for your project, because that leaves your system Python installation unchanged, it does not require ``sudo`` rights, and gives you better control about the installed packages and their versions.

 If you want to contribute to the pywbem project, you need to set up a development and test environment for pywbem.
 That has a larger set of OS-level